FIGHTING FOR THE RIGHTS OF INJURED WORKERS

 • Agriculture: Farm workers often operate heavy machinery, deal with large animals, and perform strenuous physical labor, leading to a variety of potential injuries.

 Despite the inherent risks associated with these industries, employers are obligated to ensure the safety of their employees by providing proper training, personal protective equipment, and adhering to all safety regulations.
-If you've been injured at work, it's crucial to consult with a knowledgeable work injury attorney who can help you understand your rights and guide you through the complex process of securing the compensation you deserve.
+Comprehensive emergency response plans should also be in place to address workplace incidents promptly and effectively.
+Regular safety audits and feedback systems can help identify areas needing improvement, thereby minimizing risks and improving overall work safety.

-Pennsylvania Truck Driver Injuries
+Pennsylvania Truck Driver Injuries: Risks & Representation

 Truckers sometimes get a bad reputation for driving carelessly or aggressively, but most truck drivers are highly trained and cautious.
 They are at risk of being injured on the job like any worker, and at times they are pushed beyond their limits—and in violation of trucking regulations—to drive long hours, take shorter breaks, or drive vehicles that have not been properly loaded, inspected, or maintained.
+Our work injury lawyers represent injured truck drivers throughout Pennsylvania,.
+We help truckers injured in truck accidents and in incidents involving loading, unloading, maintenance, and other warehouse accidents.

 Requirements from OSHA for Reporting Serious Injuries

-The Occupational Safety and Health Administration (OHSA) announced a ruling on November 5, 2014, that implements guidelines for employers to report serious work injuries.
+The Occupational Safety and Health Administration (OHSA) announced a ruling on November 5, 2014, implementing guidelines for employers to report serious work injuries.
 The new legislation went into effect January 1, 2015, and required employers to notify OSHA whenever an employee is killed on the job or a worker suffers an injury that requires hospitalization, results in an amputation, or after the loss of an eye.

-The new rule comes in response to findings by the Bureau of Labor Statistics that 4,405 workers were killed on the job during 2013.
-Prior to this, employers were not required to report single instances whereby an employee was hospitalized, only situations that involved three or more employees being admitted to the hospital were required.
+The new rule comes in response to findings by the Bureau of Labor Statistics that 4,405 workers were killed on the job in 2013.
+Before this, employers were not required to report single instances whereby an employee was hospitalized.
+Only situations that involved three or more employees being admitted to the hospital were required.
+Now, under the newly developed rule on reporting severe injury or illness in the workplace, employers must report workplace fatalities within 8 hours and in-patient hospitalizations, amputations, or eye loss within 24 hours.
+Minor injuries that require only first aid do not need to be reported to OSHA,

 5 Simple Ways to Prevent Workplace Accidents

 Employees and employers cannot control everything that occurs while on the job; however, both employees and employers can take steps to reduce the risk of workplace accidents.
-Read below for 5 actionable ways to reduce the risk of being injured on the job!

 #1: Wear Personal Protective Equipment

-Employers should provide each employee with protective equipment required pursuant to the type of industry and job.
+Employers should provide each employee with the protective equipment required pursuant to the type of industry and job.
 More importantly, employers should train employees in the proper use of personal protective equipment, and employees should wear these items whenever they’re at the work site.

 Examples of personal protective equipment that reduce the risk of injury include: